mumblebaj/MMM-WOTD/README.md

 | ---------------------------- | -----------
 | `updateInterval`             | As this is a "Word of the Day" it is recommended to set the value to 24hrs (86400000)
 | `retryDelay`                 | How long to wait before retry
+| `rotateInterval`             | Interval at which to roate between languages when multiple languages have been selected
 | `showExamples`               | If you would like to see some example usages of the word set this to `true`.
 Default is `true` <br><br> **Possible values:** `true` or `false`
 | `showExampleTranslations`    | If you want the example with its English translation set this to `true` <br><br> **Possible values:** `true` or `false`,
 | `language`                   | An Array of Languages.
 Which language WOTD would you like?
 Various Languages supported<br><br> **Possible values:** `afrikaans`, `arabic`, `bulgarian`, `dutch`, `english`, `filipino`, `finnish`, `french`, `german`, `greek`, `hebrew`, `hindi`, `hungarian`, `indonesian`, `italian`, `japanese`, `korean`, `norwegian`, `persian`, `polish`, `portuguese`, `romanian`, `russian`, `spanish`, `swahili`, `swedish`, `thai`, `turkish`, `urdu`, `vietnamese`